build-on-aws/content/posts/databases-vs-datawarehouse-vs-datalake/index.md

 Note that data warehouses are not intended to satisfy the transaction and concurrency needs of an application.
 If an organization determines they will benefit from a data warehouse, they will need a separate database or databases to power their daily operations.

+**Did the question hit you again, are datawarehouses also data stores??**

+Data store is an umbrella term that includes the different hardware, technologies, formats, and architectures for storing and retrieving information whereas data warehouse is a specific type of data store for consolidating analytical data for businesses.

 ### **Data warehouse examples**

-Amazon Redshift is a datawarehouse developed by Amazon Web Services.
+[Amazon Redshift](https://aws.amazon.com/redshift/getting-started/) is a datawarehouse developed by Amazon Web Services.

 ## **What is a data lake?**